2021 AP* Seminars Silicon Valley (Online)

 Goals:

-● To identify and apply the standards of the AP* English Literature and Composition Exam to classroom practices
+● To identify and apply the standards of the AP* English Literature and Composition exam to classroom practices

 ● To expand participants’ “toolboxes” with successful instructional strategies